How to Tell If Your Dog Is a Hugger — Or Not

 Always check the situation.

-Don’t try to hug your dog when they’re busy with some other activity like eating or if they don’t appear to be in a good mood.
+Don’t try to hug your dog when they’re busy with some other activity, such as eating, or if they don’t appear to be in a good mood.

 Don’t hug unfamiliar dogs.